streamingfast/graph-node-dev/README.md

 ### Content of `devel/config-dev-firehose.toml`

-The file assumed the dependencies are the one provided by `docker compose up` (fired through `up.sh` invocation).
+The file assumed the dependencies are the one provided by `docker-compose up` (fired through `up.sh` invocation).

 ```
 [general]